First white child: United States

+English descent

 Virginia Dare, born in 1587 at the Roanoke Colony, was the first child born in North America to English parents, and her memory was celebrated in the British colonies.
 Virginia Laydon was the first child in Jamestown, Virginia colony.
 Peregrine White, born aboard the Mayflower at Provincetown Harbor in 1620, was the first Pilgrim birth.

-Sarah Rapelje, born on June 6, 1625, was the first white child born in New Netherland.

 The first English-descended child born in Spanish Texas was Helena Dill Berryman, born in 1804 in what is now Nacogdoches County.